roboswell/portfolio/README.md

 - Web Scraping:
     - **Title:** ["Web Scraping Using BeautifulSoup"](./Web_Scraping/Web_Scraping_Using_BeautifulSoup-v2.html)
         - Focus: Illustrating how to scrape text and tables anonymously from embedded URL links located within URLs placed in a user's predefined list.
-        - Technology Used: Python, BeautifulSoup, TOR, Regular Expression (ReGex), IPython.display
+        - Technology Used: Python, BeautifulSoup, TOR, Regular Expression (regex), IPython.display
         - Contents: Web scraping using BeautifulSoup and TOR, and structuring originating URLs, scraped URLs, text and tables from scraped URLs in Pandas DataFrames for analysis.
-Extensive cleaning of scraped text via ReGex.
-Viewing styled Pandas dataframes.
+Extensive cleaning of scraped text via regex.
+Viewing styled Pandas DataFrames.
 Viewing scraped tables in html.
     - **Title:** ["Web Scraping Using Scrapy"](./Web_Scraping/Web_Scraping_Using_Scrapy.html)
         - Focus: Demonstrating how to scrape text anonymously from embedded URL links located on a user's predetermined URL or list of URLs
         - Technology Used: Python, Scrapy, TOR